 Your article will be one-dimensional is you only talk about what you see.
 We have at least six senses - use all the senses that were conjured up when you experienced the place and attractions.

 5. Beyond our senses, we also experience feelings no matter where you go.
 Describe what emotions you felt when visiting the place and you do a better job of describing the place.

 You're not likely to use all five techniques in each description.
 A combination of techniques, relevant to your experience, works best.

 Here are a few examples of how I injected these techniques in my roundups:

 This quote is from one of my stories about Juneau, Alaska.
 It paints a picture and uses sound, smell and temperature:

-This quote conjures up a vivid picture and blends in facts about about marinas and yachting destinations in Washington State’s Puget Sound:
+This quote conjures up a vivid picture while blending in facts about about marinas and yachting destinations in Washington State’s Puget Sound:

 The next two quotes paint pictures of the scenes.
-The first one includes movement.
-Both are from my roundup piece about Queenstown, New Zealand.
+The first one includes movement and the second one color.
+Both are examples of using elements of art in writing.
+They're from my roundup piece about Queenstown, New Zealand.

 same place, using feelings, sound and color.
 These are from my roundup